justicedemocrats/new-site/src/pages/landing/index.md

 firstCalloutIcon: /img/jd_site_circlefinger_1_50x50.svg
 firstCalloutText: >-
-  It’s time to rebuild the Democratic Party to be a party that fights for a bold vision that fights for people, not corporations.
+  It’s time to rebuild the Democratic Party to be a party that fights for a bold vision — one that fights for people, not corporations.
 issuesIntro: 'POLICIES FOR VOTERS, NOT DONORS'
 primaryIssues:
   - image: /img/growth.svg